arjun-menon/Distributed-Graph-Algorithms/A2/Distributed/README.md

 `SKtoken.dis` contains Suzuki-Kasami's algorithm.

-For Ricart-Agarwala's algorithm, I followed the pseudocode which can be found as a top-level comment in `RAtoken.dis`
+For Ricart-Agarwala's algorithm, I followed the pseudocode which can be found as a top-level comment in `RAtoken.dis`.

 For Suzuki-Kasami's algorithm, I followed [a description of the algorithm by Mikhail Nesterenko](http://vega.cs.kent.edu/~mikhail/classes/aos.f01/l17tokenDMX.pdf) of Kent State.

-You can ignore `lamport.dis` `mutex2n.dis` and `main.dis`
+You can ignore `lamport.dis`, `mutex2n.dis` and `main.dis`.